arbor-sim/example-mitralgj/readme.md

 **Plotting the results**:

+Running the examples will generate four .dat files: *nrn_cell0_t.dat* and *nrn_cell0_v.dat* corresponding to the time and voltage measurements of the first cell;
+and *nrn_cell1_t.dat* and *nrn_cell1_v.dat* corresponding to the time and voltage measurements of the second cell.
-Running the examples will generate two .dat files: *nrn_cell0_v.dat* and *nrn_cell1_v.dat* The files need to be modified to be plotted by tsplot.
-For this, the jsonify.sh script is used.
+The files need to be modified to be plotted by tsplot.
+For this, the jsonify.py script is used.
+(First argument is the time measurements, second argument is the voltage measurements and third argument is the output .json file)
 ```
-$ ./jsonify.sh nrn_cell0_v.dat
+$ python jsonify.py nrn_cell0_t.dat nrn_cell0_v.dat nrn_cell0_v.json
-$ ./jsonify.sh nrn_cell1_v.dat
+$ python jsonify.py nrn_cell1_t.dat nrn_cell1_v.dat nrn_cell1_v.json
 ```

 To plot the results, you can use the provided **tsplot** script:
 ```
-$ python2 tsplot /path/to/nrn_cell0_v.dat /path/to/nrn_cell1_v.dat -g units
+$ python2 tsplot /path/to/nrn_cell0_v.json /path/to/nrn_cell1_v.json -g units
 ```

 All 6 plots of the Arbor and Neuron results can be found in the plots directory